Why Form a 501c3: Everything You Need to Know

 The founders of a 501c3, along with its members, directors, and staff members, cannot have their personal assets seized to pay for any debts that the company is responsible for.
 There are exceptions to this, though.
 A fiduciary responsibility lies in the hands of the 501c3's directors when they partake in activities that are not in the best interest of the charity.
 If the charity is harmed, the directors can be held responsible.

 If you need help with understanding why to form a 501c3, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.